Self Defense in Georgia

 During the trial, Jennings presented sufficient evidence of the reasonableness of his belief in the necessity of using deadly force with respect to Robinson.
 Robinson had been hitting and choking him for a long period of time, and Jennings believed his life was in danger.
 The jury found that Jennings actions were reasonable and he was acquitted of the charges.

 The legal system can be complicated and overwhelming.
 Trying to prove that your use of force was justified to defend yourself or others can be difficult.
-Having a Georgia Attorney is for more than just court; it is about having someone who understands your side of the story and is willing to fight for you.
-Lawson and Berry and their team of Georgia Criminal Defense Lawyers will assist you every step of the way and answer any questions you may wait.
+Having a Self Defense Lawyer in Georgia is for more than just court; it is about having someone who understands your side of the story and is willing to fight for you.
+Lawson and Berry and their team of Georgia Self Defense Lawyers will assist you every step of the way and answer any questions you may wait.
 Contact us today to schedule a free case evaluation.
 Don't wait because your future is at stake.